What is life coaching?

 - challenge you enough to make sure you make progress from week to week

-Likewise, a good personal life coach will help you stay motivated, focused, and give you objective feedback to help you get farther and in less time than you could on your own.
+Likewise, a good personal life coach will help you stay motivated, focused, and give you objective feedback.
+A coach will help you get farther and in less time than you could on your own.

-If you’ve been thinking about working with a coach and not got round to it yet, I’ve got some coaching days available
+Thinking about working with a coach and not got round to it yet?
+I’ve got some coaching days available.

-Call me on 07500778137 or reply to this email if you’d like to find out more about how it works and discuss the possibilities for you
+Call me on 07500778137 or reply to this email to find out more about how it works and discuss the possibilities for you